 At heart, I'm a systems guy.
 I love taking something complex with lots of moving parts, understanding how they function as a whole, and making that whole "work correctly."

 As you might guess, that's an interest that can be applied very broadly.
-I love to discuss personal finance (big fan of YNAB), investing (I'm a Boglehead), the law, and a little bit of politics.
+I love to discuss personal finance (big fan of YNAB), investing (I'm a Boglehead), the law, and politics.
 My wife tells me I would have made a really good tax attorney.

 What I do

-I've been a Program Manager at Microsoft for over ten years now.
-In that time, I've never actually left my team, but my team's place in the org and my role within it have changed several times.
+I was a Program Manager at Microsoft for nearly twelve years.
+In that time, I'd never actually left my team, but my team's place in the org and my role within it have changed several times.
 It's always been Windows -- though we've been the Operating System Group or the Windows & Devices Group most recently.
 And within Windows, always Networking.

 I came in at the tail end of Windows Vista.
 My team was too busy shipping Vista to give me something specific to do, so I started pulling up random bits of the network stack and learning about them.
 By the time Vista shipped, I knew a little bit about most of it, which made me a perfect fit to work on Network Diagnostics in Windows 7.
 In Windows 8, I turned my focus to Carrier Provisioning, the Windows Connection Manager, and Wi-Fi Hotspots.

 In Windows 8.1, I moved again within my larger group to the Internet Protocols side of the house.
 I owned a suite of WAN acceleration technology called BranchCache, as well as assisting with the Windows implementation of SPDY, a precursor to HTTP/2.
 My work on HTTP/2 has continued through the present, both within Microsoft and at the IETF.
-I previously owned our server implementation (http.sys) and now own our client implementations instead (WinInet and WinHttp).
+Through Windows 10, I spent time owning our server implementation (http.sys) and later our client implementations (WinInet and WinHttp).

 At the IETF, I've contributed to the HTTP/2 RFCs (you can find me in the Acknowledgements section of RFCs 7540 and 7541) and was the Document Shepherd for RFC 7838 (Alt-Svc).
-At both Microsoft and the IETF, I'm continuing my investment in the web space by working on QUIC as the doc editor for HTTP/QUIC.
+I'm continuing my investment in the web space by working on QUIC as the doc editor for HTTP/3.
 More on that as the standards work progresses.